China's smog threatens health of global coal projects

 "China is kicking its coal addiction," said Chen Yafei, vice-director at the China Coal Research Institute.
 "With slower economic growth and a big push towards gas and renewables, the golden decade for coal is over."

 China's coal imports grew by 17 percent in the first 10 months of the year, down by nearly half from the 30 percent in 2012.
-With weak demand and high domestic output, inventories have been stuck at record high levels of 300 million metric tons most of this year.
+With weak demand and high domestic output, inventories have been stuck at record high levels of 300 million tonnes most of this year.

-China's massive jump in coal use - to 3.8 billion metric tons in 2012 from 2.5 billion metric tons in 2006 - drove prices of benchmark Asian thermal coal to average $121 a metric ton in 2011, from less than $50 five years earlier.
+China's massive jump in coal use - to 3.8 billion tonnes in 2012 from 2.5 billion tonnes in 2006 - drove prices of benchmark Asian thermal coal to average $121 a tonne in 2011, from less than $50 five years earlier.

-But a raft of mine expansions during the boom years and weak demand caused by the global economic slowdown pushed prices to a 3-year low near $80 a metric ton in October 2012, and they have stayed below $100 since.
+But a raft of mine expansions during the boom years and weak demand caused by the global economic slowdown pushed prices to a 3-year low near $80 a tonne in October 2012, and they have stayed below $100 since.

 Goldman Sachs expects seaborne coal trade to grow at just 1 percent until 2017, compared with 7 percent from 2007-12.